 You have been selected for a leadership position for a reason.
 People believe in your abilities and your vision.
 Embrace that and be confident.

-Some people respond better to authoritative leadership and others appreciate a more relationship based approach.
-What nobody responds to is a wishy washy leadership style that reflects an utter lack of belief in yourself or your abilities.
+Some people respond better to authoritative leadership, and others appreciate a more relationship-based approach.
+What nobody responds to is a wishy-washy leadership style that reflects an utter lack of belief in yourself or your abilities.

 Don’t be afraid to demand that your team work hard.
 Don’t be afraid to trust your judgment and make smart decisions when it comes to your project or when it comes to your team.

 Most people don’t mind following if they have leadership that they can believe in.
-In fact, if you fail to take ownership of your role as leader, your team is going to be directionless.
+In fact, if you fail to take ownership of your role as a leader, your team is going to be directionless.
 That almost never ends well.

 Know Your Project